stevegoddard/PHPCoordTetrad/README.md

-The original code by Jonathan Stott can be found at http://www.jstott.me.uk/phpcoord/
+The original code by Jonathan Stott can be found at http://www.jstott.me.uk/phpcoord/ This package has been forked from https://github.com/dvdoug/PHPCoord and then updated to support tetrad grid references.

 PHPCoord is a set of PHP functions for handling various co-ordinate systems and converting between them.
 Currently, OSGB (Ordnance Survey of Great Britain) grid references,